syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Customization.md

 {% endhighlight %}
 {% endtabs %}

-### AutoCompleting the Items
+### AutoCompleting the items

-The **FontListBox** control has the ability to auto complete the items as we type in the listbox.
-This feature is enabled using [UseAutoComplete](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.FontListBox~UseAutoComplete.html) property to true.
+The **FontListBox** control has the ability to auto complete the items as you type in the list box.
+This feature is enabled by setting the [UseAutoComplete](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.FontListBox~UseAutoComplete.html) property to true.

 {% tabs %}
 {% highlight c# %}